Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: One-way coupling

 With this in mind, let us consider more fully the stability of this new type of fixed point to lowest order.
 Given that $\tilde{u}_i$ are not affected by $\tilde{g}_{12}, w$, the stability matrix takes a block-triangular form.
 This allows us to consider each of the coupling terms separately.
 For $\tilde{u}_i$, this just reduces to the usual $O(n)$ stability, and thus we are only concerned with $\tilde{g}_{12}$, whose stability is determined by

-At the fixed point, the first term is 0, and thus the stability is entirely determined by the sign of the second term, corresponding to the lower region below the dashed line in Fig.~\ref{HFCPplot}(a).
-For $n_1 > n_2$ in the lower region, $w_R^* < 0$ and the fixed point is stable in $\tilde{g}_{12_R}$.
-However, careful analysis of the non-perturbative region at $n_1 \approx n_2$ allows us to determine the fixed points in this region to be overall unstable; the details of this analysis are in Appendix \ref{app:marginal}.
+At the fixed point, the first term is 0, and thus the stability is entirely determined by the sign of the second term, corresponding to the lower region below the dashed line in Fig.~\ref{HFCPplot}(a), where only the red shaded region has $w_R^* > 0$.

 Finally, we investigate the stability of the stable fixed point to perturbations towards full coupling.
 For convenience, we work in terms of $v$ with $\sigma \neq 0$, where the above fixed points occur at $v_R^* = \infty$ and a perturbation towards full coupling corresponds to that towards a finite value of $v_R$, allowing us to utilize the beta equations in Eq.~(\ref{eq:beta}).
 To simplify this analysis, we consider the stability in terms of $V \equiv 1/v$.
 While we could instead consider perturbations in the coupling term directly, this would require the full two-loop corrections to the coupling terms, which $v, V$ allow us to avoid as usual.
 Here, we rely on the fact that $\beta_V$ vanishes with $V_R$ since $V_R = 0$ is a fixed point.
 As a result, when $V_R \to 0$, $\partial_{s_{b_R}} \beta_V = 0$ for all $s_{b_R} \neq V_R$, so the stability matrix becomes block triangular and the stability of $V_R$ depends entirely on $\beta_V = - V_R^2 \beta_v$.
 Hence, we consider